deipax/Deipax/README.md

 # Deipax - DataAccess library

-Access any relational database that provides an Ado.Net implementation in a linq like fashion using extension methods.
+Access any relational database that provides an Ado.Net implementation in a fluent fashion using extension methods.

 # Deipax - Convert